minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 Your task is to build an app according to the description above.
 On top of that, there are some specific requirements to take into account:

 - Your app should be built using the `Story` class.

+- The user should be allowed to  either pick one of the stories, or have it randomly selected.

 - Your app should properly display on devices of various dimensions.